-The lessor, agent or provider can only enter your place if they have a reason set out in the law.
-Before the lessor, provider or their agent can enter they must give you notice in writing, using an Entry Notice form (unless notice is not required under the Act).
-The notice must state the reason for entry, and give you the correct notice period.
-The reasons they can enter and the required notice periods are set out in the following table.
+The lessor, agent or provider can only enter your property if they have a reason set out in the law.
+Before the lessor, agent or provider can enter they must give you notice in writing, using an Entry Notice form (unless notice is not required under the Act).

+The notice must state the reason for entry and give you the correct notice period.
+The reasons they can enter, and the required notice periods, are set out in the following table.

-Reason for entry Minimum notice required General tenancies and moveable dwellings Required Notice To inspect the premises (except a short tenancy moveable dwelling)).
-Inspections can only occur once every three months unless you otherwise agree) 7 days To inspect the premises for a short tenancy moveable dwelling 24 hours To inspect repairs or maintenance within 14 days after completion of the work1 24 hours To inspect that a significant breach of the agreement has been remedied by you (you must have received the correct notification about the breach and re-entry must be made within 14 days of the end of the remedy period) 24 hours To carry out repairs or maintenance 24 hours To comply with requirements of the Fire and Rescue Service Act in relation to smoke alarms, or to comply with requirements of the Electrical Safety Act in relation to approved safety switches 1 24 hours To show the premises to a prospective buyer or tenant.
+Reason for entry Minimum notice required General tenancies and moveable dwellings To inspect the premises (except a short tenancy moveable dwelling).
+Inspections can only occur once every three months unless you agree otherwise.
+7 days To inspect the premises for a short tenancy moveable dwelling.
+24 hours To inspect repairs or maintenance within 14 days after completion of the work.
+24 hours To inspect that a significant breach of the agreement has been remedied by you (you must have received a Notice to Remedy Breach.
+Re-entry can only be within 14 days of the end of the remedy period.
+Re-entry only applies to a significant breach, which now includes keeping an animal other than a working dog at the premises without approval).
+24 hours To carry out repairs or maintenance.
+24 hours To comply with requirements of the Fire and Rescue Service Act in relation to smoke alarms, or to comply with requirements of the Electrical Safety Act in relation to approved safety switches.
+24 hours To show the premises to a prospective buyer or tenant.
 You must have received written notice that the lessor intends to sell the property, or a notice to end the tenancy must have been issued, before you can be given the first Entry Notice.
 A reasonable time must elapse between each entry to show premises to a prospective tenant or buyer.
-24 hours To allow for valuation of the premises 24 hours If the lessor or provider believes you have abandoned the premises 24 hours If you agree to the entry (no written notice required) Any time as agreed In an emergency No notice required If the lessor or provider believes on reasonable grounds that entry is necessary to protect the premises from damage No notice required To maintain your site in a moveable dwelling park No notice required, if your agreement states the frequency and the conditions under which entry can be made Rooming accommodation Minimum notice required Rooming Accommodation To inspect a room (can only happen once a month) 48 hours, and immediately before entry if you are in or near your room To clean the room, carry out pest control, make routine repairs or carry out maintenance to the room, show the room to a prospective buyer or resident or to allow for a valuation of the premises 24 hours, and immediately before entry if you are in or near your room To carry out urgent repairs, in an emergency or if the provider believes the room has been abandoned Immediately before entry if you are in or near your room at the time of entry If you agree to the entry or your rooming accommodation agreement states times the provider may enter the room to provide a service, such as weekly cleaning.
-At the agreed time To provide an agreed service to the resident At a reasonable time to provide the agreed service
+24 hours To allow for valuation of the premises.
+24 hours If the lessor or provider believes you have abandoned the premises.
+24 hours If you agree to the entry (no written notice required).
+Any time as agreed In an emergency.
+No notice required If the lessor or provider believes on reasonable grounds that entry is necessary to protect the premises from damage.
+No notice required To maintain your site in a moveable dwelling park.
+No notice required, if your agreement stat the frequency and the conditions under which entry can be made.
+Rooming accommodation To inspect a room (can only happen once a month).
+48 hours, and immediately before entry if you are in or near your room.
+To clean the room, carry out pest control, make routine repairs or carry out maintenance to the room, show the room to a prospective buyer or resident or to allow for a valuation of the premises.
+24 hours, and immediately before entry if you are in or near your room.
+To carry out urgent repairs, in an emergency or if the provider believes the room has been abandoned.
+Immediately before entry if you are in or near your room at the time of entry.
+If you agree to the entry or your rooming accommodation agreement states times the provider may enter the room to provide a service, such as weekly cleaning.
+At the agreed time.
+To provide an agreed service to the resident.
+At a reasonable time to provide the agreed service.
+To install, maintain or replace a smoke alarm.
+24 hours